paultraf/makestaticsite/README.md

 ## About

 MakeStaticSite provides a convenient means to set up and manage the automated creation and deployment of static versions of websites.
-Such sites include content management systems (such as [WordPress](https://wordpress.org/) and [Drupal](https://drupal.org/)) that can, for example, be administered locally and then deployed remotely to a hosting provider or Content Distribution Network (CDN).
+These include content management systems (such as [WordPress](https://wordpress.org/) and [Drupal](https://drupal.org/)) that can, for example, be administered locally and then deployed remotely to a hosting provider or Content Distribution Network (CDN).
 Strictly speaking, this is not an archival tool as the output is not an exact mirror, but a version of the site that preserves content while aiming to remain current.
 For example, RSS feeds are saved and then renamed with `.xml` extensions, and further files may be added.

 The goal is for anyone who has a little familiarity with the command line to be able to use the tool to assist in maintaining their sites.
 Similarly, a scripting-based approach has been chosen to make the code widely accessible for developers to further fine-tune;
 a number of refinements are already included that augment the standard use of [Wget](https://www.gnu.org/software/wget/), such as support for arbitrary attributes and, in the case of WordPress, the use of [WP-CLI](https://wp-cli.org/) to prepare sites beforehand.